 “I have great memories of driving with my dad,” she said.

-In 2000, Mudrick gifted the car to his daughter.
+In 2000, Mudrick gave the car to his daughter.

 “Even though it is decades old, the 930 Turbo is in perfect shape and is all original,” he said.

-Now, Cavanaugh is introducing her daughter to the car.
-“When my daughter Brooke turned 16, I took her to a parking lot and she drove the Turbo for the first time,” she said.
+Now, Cavanaugh is introducing her daughter, Brooke, to the car.
+“When my daughter Brooke turned 16, I took her to a parking lot and she drove the Turbo for the first time,” Cavanaugh said.
 “It brought back so many memories for me.”

-Read more about the family in The Wall Street Journal.
+Read more about this car-centric clan in The Wall Street Journal.